Developing atomic force microscope with multiple probe tips grabbing single molecules is intentionally blocked by useless quantum mechanics.

 Choosing (fake) electron wavefunctions (= basis sets ), adjusting their many parameters and repeating arduous calculations until converging to one self-consistent energy values by quantum mechanical DFT is too time-consuming and impractical.

-Quantum mechanical Schrodinger equation and DFT must choose and insert fake ( one pseudo-)electron's wavefunctions consisting of many terms (= many basis set functions = χ1, χ2 ... χn ) and many coefficients (= c1, c2, ... cn, this p.23, this p.5-5. ) into the energy equations, integrate them (= which takes too much time ) to obtain (fake) total energy E, which is just art, Not science (= empirical method, Not quantum mechanical prediction, this the choice of basis set-3rd-paragraph ).
+Quantum mechanical Schrodinger equation and DFT must choose, insert fake ( one pseudo-)electron's wavefunctions consisting of many terms (= many basis set functions = χ1, χ2 ... χn ) and many coefficients (= c1, c2, ... cn, this p.23, this p.5-5. ) into the energy equations, and integrate them (= which takes too much time ) to obtain (fake) total energy E, which is just art, Not science (= empirical method, Not quantum mechanical prediction, this-middle 2.the choice of basis set-3rd-paragraph ).

 This p.10-last-paragraph says